NLO observables for QCD-like theories and application to pion dark matter: Conclusions

 Keeping both these aspects in mind, in this work, we employed the chiral theory formalism at next-to-leading order for 2-flavor theory with quarks in (pseudo)real representation.
 We used recent lattice computations for mass spectrum as well as pion scattering to fit the resulting LECs for the case of $Sp(N_c=4)$ theory with 2 flavors of quarks in fundamental representation.
 For this theory, the mass spectrum results were available for mass non-degenerate theory~\cite{Kulkarni:2022bvh}, while the scattering calculations were performed only in the mass degenerate limit~\cite{Dengler:2024maq}.
 Never-the-less, it was possible to use the scattering calculations since the LECs entering the scattering length do not depend on the quark mass splitting.
 Let us note that, to the best of our knowledge, such detailed lattice data do not exist for the case of quarks in real representations,\footnote{\Refe\cite{DeGrand:2015lna} provides the spectroscopy data for the case of $SU(N_c=4)$ gauge theory with two flavors of quarks in real sextet representation.
 However, since only the mass-degenerate case is considered, we expect that very limited subset of LECs could be obtained from these data.} consequently, we do not have the corresponding LECs at hand.

 While our procedure is rooted in theoretical analysis, limited lattice data forced us to perform certain approximations.
 First, the limited data means we can not fit all the LECs individually but only certain linear combinations.
 Second, the lattice data used are not extrapolated to continuum limit.
 This means that our LECs are susceptible to discretizations artifacts.
 We address possible effects by fitting the LECs for the three lattice spacings and find consistent values for most of the linear combinations that we consider.
 However, one of our LECs seems to be prone to lattice artifacts, and we traced this back to the $\beta$-dependence of the amount of pion mass splitting.
-Third, the lattice simulations can typically be performed for relatively large quark masses only, where our effective theory may no longer be valid.
+Third, the lattice data on pion masses and decay constants~\cite{Kulkarni:2022bvh} included only values at finite lattices, however, for most of the parameter points, we performed the infinite-volume extrapolation as a part of this work to avoid the related systematic errors.
+Fourth, the lattice simulations can typically be performed for relatively large quark masses only, where our effective theory may no longer be valid.
 Consequently, we restricted ourselves to a subset of data with smallest $M_\pi/F_\pi$, thus being as close to chirality as possible.
 Finally, the lattice data for pion - pion scattering amplitudes include only ``isospin - 2'' channel, however, it was still possible to extract sufficient number of LECs in order to determine the non-relativistic cross section averaged over all channels relevant for dark matter self-interactions in today's Universe.
 Let us also comment on the NLO versus NNLO calculations.
 While in principle it is theoretically possible to perform NNLO calculations, we do not believe that we can extract the relevant LECs with the available lattice data.

 Finally, we apply our results to dark matter scenarios where pion - pion scattering provides dark matter self-interactions.
 We demonstrate that NLO corrections provide important contributions to the relevant cross section and may influence the dark matter viable parameter space.
 Our calculations are therefore important when establishing the validity of dark matter parameter space of strongly-interacting dark matter theories.